muharkan123/FinalProjectQA/README.md

     - Handle test data efficiently for data-driven testing scenarios.
     - Integrate CI/CD pipelines to ensure seamless testing workflows.

-##🚦 Getting Started
+## Getting Started🚦

 Clone this repository and run the project on your local machine to see the power of Cypress in action!
-#install dependencies :
+# install dependencies :

     - npm install
-#Open the Cypress Test Runner :
+# Open the Cypress Test Runner :

     - npx cypress open
-#Run tests directly or in headless mode :
+# Run tests directly or in headless mode :

     - npx cypress run